 The display mode indicates whether the CBS message is supposed to be on the display all the time ("immediate") or only when the user wants to see it ("normal").
 In either case, the CBS message will be displayed only if its Message Identifier is contained within the "search list" of the mobile (see clause 9.3.2).
 These display modes are indicative of intended use, without indicating a mandatory requirement or constraining the detailed implementation by mobile manufacturers.
 The user may be able to select activation of these different modes.

-The coding of the Geographical Scope field is shown below:
+The coding of the Geographical Scope field is shown in table 9.4.1.2.1-2.

+Table 9.4.1.2.1-2: Geographical Scope field coding